openshift/enhancements/enhancements/single-node/single-node-openshift-with-workers.md

 - For administrators and support engineers, the `IngressController` is still the source of truth and where you need to look if you seek to understand the router placement in practice.
-Nothing has changed in that regard.
+However, now the `replicas` and `nodePlacement` on `IngressController` may be empty, so administrators and support engineers can refer to the corresponding Deployment that got created if they wish to know the practical values.

 #### Failure Modes